Citizenship Amendment Act protests: Assam

 In Dispur, several thousands of protesters broke down police barricades to protest in front of the Assam Legislative Assembly building.
 Demonstrations were also held in Agartala.
 On 15 December 2019, a concert was staged by artistes of Assam as a protest against the CAA.
 The concert was themed as 'No CAA, Concert for peace and harmony'.
 Along with music, paintings were also demonstrated in the event.

 Access to the internet was restricted in Assam by the administrative authorities.
 A curfew was also declared in Assam and Tripura due to the protests, leading to army deployment as protesters defied the curfews.
 Railway services were suspended and some airlines started to waive rescheduling or cancellation fees in those areas.
 Officials reported that at least four people died after clashes with police in Guwahati.
 Two men, Dipanjal Das and Sam Stafford, died due to police firing on 12 December.
 On 15 December, Gauhati Medical College and Hospital official stated that Ishwar Nayak died on the night of 14 December and Abdul Alim died on 15 December morning.
 Both of them had been admitted to the hospital after suffering gunshot wounds.
 As of 15 December, it was reported that at least 6 people had died due to police firing during the protests.
 After ten days of restriction, mobile internet services in the state were restored from 20 December, although the Gauhati High Court had ordered the government of Assam to restore the service by 5 pm on 19 December.
 By 22 December, the number of arrested people rose to 393, with 28 cases being registered for making offensive and provocative posts on social media.

 On 21 December, an all-woman protest was organised across the state.
 Senior citizens across the state protested on 23 December.
 Chowkidinghee playground in Dibrugarh saw one of the largest mass gatherings of CAA protests in Assam organised by All Assam Students' Union on 24 December.

 On 8 January, PM Modi cancelled his visit to Assam while the protests continued in the state.
 AASU had planned huge protests during Modi's visit.
 Thousands of people joined the anti-CAA protests at Dibrugarh, Guwahati and other parts of Assam.
 The protesters dressed up in traditional dress of the region and sang devotional songs during the protest.
 The protesters also demanded the release of Akhil Gogoi and called the Modi government a dictatorship.
 On 9 January, musical protests were planned at Gauhati Club in Assam by AASU, along with 30 other organisations and artist communities.

 On 22 January, thousands of students from 9 universities in North East India boycotted classes and joined a protest march in the states of Assam, Nagaland, Meghalaya and Arunachal Pradesh.

+The then ADG and currently Director General of the Central Reserve Police Force G P Singh said “If a couple of bullet injuries can bring the situation to normalcy, it is ok.”